Top 10 Best The Doors Songs

 Good to see this one rated.
 It's not a typically noted Doors song, but deserving of a top 30 spot.
 Would have been a great track to see live.

 Phenomenal tune.
 Most underrated Doors song.
 Put it on your iPod and go crank out some mileage on the trail.

-	Lyrics are brilliant, and this song is a perfect embodiment of chaos.
+The lyrics are brilliant, and this song is a perfect embodiment of chaos.
 Love it.
-Also the live versions are far superior to studio
+Also, the live versions are far superior to the studio versions.

 Nothing beats this song.
-The only reason Spanish Caravan isn't higher on this list is because it hasn't been heard by as many people.
+The only reason Spanish Caravan isn't higher on this list is that it hasn't been heard by as many people.
 The Doors at their best!